Craignethan Castle: History

-Surrrender and slighting in 1579
+Surrender and slighting in 1579

 A treaty was signed between the King and Queen's parties in 1573, but by 1579 the Hamiltons were outlawed, and Lord Claud fled to France.
 The pretext was the killings of Regent Moray and Regent Lennox, and the Hamilton family prepared Hamilton, "Draffan", and Paisley for defence.
 Levies of troops were raised to capture Craignethan and Cadzow.
 By 15 May, the royal artillery was approaching, and the garrisons of Hamilton and Craignethan offered to surrender on terms.
 The king's forces refused.
 The "House of Hamilton" surrendered on 19 May.
 The garrison of Craignethan abandoned the castle in the night.

 According to David Moysie, Craignethan surrendered to government forces on 18 May 1579, and Cadzow on the next day.
 Claud's older brother the 3rd Earl of Arran, who had been confined at Craignethan since 1575, their younger brother David, and mother were captured and taken to Linlithgow.
 Six soldiers of the Hamilton family who had defended the Hamilton strongholds were taken to stand trial for Moray's murder at Stirling.

 By royal authority, Craignethan was slighted by "young Sir James Hamilton of Libberton".
 This involved the demolition of the north-west tower and the massive west wall, the 'inner barmkin', which was tumbled into the ditch, rendering the castle relatively defenceless.
 On 1 July 1592 Lord John Hamilton captured Archibald Wauchope of Niddrie with other rebel followers of the Earl of Bothwell at the meadow of Lesmahagow and imprisoned them in the castle.
 James VI sent Sir John Carmichael, captain of the royal guard, to collect the prisoners, but one of Hamilton's sons released them.